Incredible Day Trips From New York (You Should Explore)

 You don’t have to venture hours away from Manhattan for your day trip.
 What if you just want to explore the boroughs and Coney Island?

-This guided motor coach tour will take you through Manhattan, the Bronx, Queens, Brooklyn and Coney Island before returning you to Manhattan.
+This guided motor coach tour will take you through Manhattan, the Bronx, Queens, Brooklyn, and Coney Island before returning you to Manhattan.

-Venture out to Sag Harbor, the Hamptons and do some shopping
+Venture out to Sag Harbor, the Hamptons, and do some shopping

 Another option for a day trip is to take a day and explore Southampton and Sag Harbor (on Long Island) and then do a little shopping at the outlets.

-PRO TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
+TRAVEL TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
 You get amazing flight deals sent straight to your inbox with instructions on how to book directly with the airlines.
 Check out Going here.
 Going is my favorite way to find great travel deals.

 Take a day in Boston

 Noted for its importance in American history, consider taking a day trip from New York to Boston, Mass.
+Both guided day trip options below offer free cancellation up to 24 hours in advance.

-This day trip includes stops at Harvard University, Boston’s Freedom Trail (a must do!) and the site of the Boston Tea Party.
+This day trip includes stops at Harvard University, Boston’s Freedom Trail (a must-do!), and the site of the Boston Tea Party.

 This option includes two pickup points and offers a stop at Fenway Park, home of the Boston Red Sox.